CellProfiler/CellProfiler-Analyst/docs/source/5_classifier.rst

 To score a single image qualitatively, select **Score Image** and enter an image number.
-Classifier displays the image in **Image Viewer** (described in section V), with objects marked according to their classifications, based on the rules most recently found by Classifier.
+Classifier displays the image in **Image Viewer** (described in section V), with objects marked according to their classifications, based on the trained classifier.
 To save the resulting image as either a .jpg or .png file, select **File > Save Image** from the menu bar (or shortcut **Ctrl+S**).